-The Canterbury Open Space Assessment identifies 584 open space sites across the area, an equivalent to 4,173 hectares.
+The Canterbury Open Space Assessment identifies 584 open space sites across the area which covers 4,173 hectares; this is equivalent to nearly 30 Hyde Parks.
 The largest contributor to provision is natural and semi natural (3,878 hectares).
 The totals include sites owned and managed by other parties and which are not solely owned by CCC.
-Consequently, CCC are not in control of the quality and/or future actions for all sites.
+Consequently, CCC is not in control of the quality and/or future actions for all sites.